Humenné: History

 The abolition of some feudal duties and the reforms of Maria Theresa promoted the development of crafts, and Humenné became the seat of the so-called "salt office".
 The town's population consisted of Slovaks, Ruthenes, Hungarians and Jews.
 Latin was used as the administrative language, which appeared to be a stabilizing factor in such a mixture of nationalities.

 The Andrássy family from Transylvania started to influence the history of Humenné in the 19th century, a period characterized by economic growth.
 Moreover, many new buildings were erected at that time.
-The main fields of activities of town inhabitants were agriculture, crafts and trade.
+The main fields of activity of town inhabitants were agriculture, crafts, and trade.
 The first train appeared in Humenné in 1871, stimulating the development of trade and wood cutting.
-In 1899 the first business academy in Austria-Hungary was established in Humenné.
+In 1899, the first business academy in Austria-Hungary was established in Humenné.
 Toward the end of the 19th century, Humenné counted 4,000 inhabitants.

 The 20th century brought along a cultural revival.
 Humenné was famous for its markets and fairs.
 This promising, though timid, development was interrupted by World War I. A short period of the existence of Czechoslovakia between the two world wars proved to have positive effects upon the life of Humenné.
 As a corollary of World War II, however, all the effort had to start from the very beginning.
 On 26 November 1944, Humenné was captured by troops of the Soviet 18th Army, acting as a part of the 4th Ukrainian Front, after which the town became again part of Czechoslovakia.

-Until 1956 Humenné was an administrative rather than an economic centre.
+Until 1956, Humenné was an administrative rather than an economic centre.
 Then the construction of a plant for the production of textile polyamide fibres, the present Chemlon company, triggered a real chain effect on the town's growth.
-Humenné was gradually becoming a centre of chemical, building, food and mechanical engineering industries.
+Humenné was gradually becoming a centre of chemical, building, food, and mechanical engineering industries.
 This had a positive impact on the development of technical colleges.
 The industrial development entailed large-scale housing projects, and the town area was completed by new housing estates.
-While there were 7,000 inhabitants living in Humenné in 1948, the population now amounts over 33,000.
+While 7,000 inhabitants were living in Humenné in 1948, the population now amounts to over 33,000.

 Demographics

-According to the 2012 census, the town had 34,634 inhabitants.
+According to the 2011 census, the town had 34,634 inhabitants.
 However, along with the surrounding villages that make up the town-ring, Humenné has some 42 thousand inhabitants.
 79% of inhabitants were Slovaks, 6.5% Rusyns, 2.33% Roma, 1.16% Ukrainian and 0.49% Czechs.
 The religious makeup was 57.91% Roman Catholics, 23.00% Greek Catholics, 8.69% people with no religious affiliation, 5.91% Orthodox and 0.98% Lutherans.

-In 1910, 48.6% were Roman Catholic, 34.8% Jewish, 12.3% Greek Catholic, while 38.2% reported Hungarian as their primary language, 30.8% Slovak and 21.1% Yiddish or German.
+In 1910, 48.6% were Roman Catholic, 34.8% Jewish, 12.3% Greek Catholic, while 38.2% reported Hungarian as their primary language, 30.8% Slovak, and 21.1% Yiddish or German.